DomainDrivenArchitecture/ddaArchitecture/en/80_config_management/10_scope/README.md

 This document describes configuration management.

 ## Intended Reader
-IT Operations, IT Architects, software developers.
+DevOps, IT Operations, IT Architects, software developers.

 ##Limits
 This FeatureSpec is limited to configuration management of linux systems.